Tracking the Tropics: Tropical Depressions 13 and 14 expected to become Laura, Marco

 Another system located in the central Caribbean Sea became better organized and formed into Tropical Depression 14 on Thursday.
 It is also expected to become a tropical storm later Thursday.

-In the first advisory on the depression, issued at 11 a.m., the NHC said the system was about 235 miles east of Cabo Gracias a Dios.
+In the latest advisory on the depression, issued at 11 p.m., the NHC said the system was about 65 miles east of Cabo Gracias a Dios.
 It’s moving west with 35 mph maximum sustained winds.

+A Hurricane Watch has been issued for Punta Herrero to Cancun Mexico.

 A Tropical Storm Watch has been issued from the Honduras/Nicaragua border westward to Punta Castilla, Honduras and for the Bay Islands of Honduras.